Ancoats: Regeneration

 In June 1989, Manchester City Council designated land bounded by Great Ancoats Street, Oldham Road, Kemp Street, Wadeford Close, Jersey Street and the Rochdale Canal into a conservation area where a number of buildings were listed.
 While it protected a number of historically significant buildings, it made regeneration more difficult.
 In 1990, the Eastside Regeneration was formed, the first organisation created to regenerate the area.
 The Eastside Regeneration in turn spawned the formation of the Ancoats Build Preservation Trust in 1995 and the Ancoats Urban Village Company in 1996.
 Unfortunately, Manchester's bids for the 1996 and 2000 Olympics caused speculative buying of property in Ancoats in the early 1990s.
 When the bids failed the buildings were abandoned and decay accelerated.
 By 1998 it was estimated that 80% of business floor space in Ancoats was vacant.

 In 2000, the government accepted the £250m New Islington Project to redevelop a 0.125 km2 section of land between the Rochdale and Ashton Canals.
 To assist regeneration by preventing speculative purchase of land the North West Development Agency made a compulsory purchase order of land in the area.
 A target population of 15,000 by 2010 was set for the Ancoats area.

+In the 2020s, parts of Ancoats and surrounding areas will be regenerated as part of the Victoria North development.